umarsheikh13/windbreakercss/README.md

 # WindbreakerCSS

 This is a css utility framework based on sass and inspired by [Bootstrap](https://getbootstrap.com/) and [TailwindCSS](https://tailwindcss.com/).
-It allows you to create utility classes easily by using the mixins provided.
+It allows you to create utility classes easily by using sass mixins.

+## Features

+- One unified config
+- State classes
+- Group state classes
+- Dark mode
+- Multi property classes

+## Roadmap

+- Include example config
+- Refactoring
+- More comments

 ## Installation